A Nonprofit Direct Mail Fundraising Guide: How to Succeed

 Direct mail fundraising is an effective strategy for any fundraising organization, including nonprofits, schools, museums, and associations.

-How effective is direct mail fundraising?
+How effective is direct mail for nonprofits?

 Nonprofit Direct Mail Fundraising Best Practices